 The Campus Senate Committee on the Assurance of Student Learning(CASL) is responsible for reviewing UIS’ experience with assessment of baccalaureate skills, assessment of general education, assessment of graduate education, and assessment in the major.

-The annual Assurance of Student Learning Day workshop is held in the spring.
-Please watch for more information to be forthcoming soon!
+The annual Assurance of Student Learning Day (ASLD) workshop is held in each Spring semester.

 Stephanie Hedge, Associate Professor,English shares details on using rubrics for multiple types of assessment